cmower/git-what/README.md

 ## Usage

-To see what is happening on your many branches, type `git what`, or just `what`:
+To see what is happening on your many branches, type `git what`

 ```
-$ what
+$ git what
 -- Branches --
 * main